On (spinor)-helicity and bosonization in $AdS_4/CFT_3$: AdS/CFT Dictionary

 and we also add $P_3\equiv P_{12}$, $P_1\equiv P_{23}$, $P_2\equiv P_{31}$.
 Altogether, the variables so defined go into each other under the cyclic permutations of $123$.
 For the algebraic relations among these nine structures, see Appendix \ref{app:notation}.
 The even structures $P,Q$ appear in the simplest correlation functions that are completely fixed by the conformal symmetry:

 where $J_s$ is the spin-$s$ conserved tensor and the weight of scalar operator $J_0$ is $\Delta=1$.
-The conservation of $J_s$, which is $AdS/CFT$ dual to the masslessness in $AdS$, plays an important role in the paper and can be checked/imposed with the help of
+The conservation of $J_s$, which is AdS/CFT dual to the masslessness in AdS, plays an important role in the paper and can be checked/imposed with the help of

 \paragraph{Three-point functions and bosonization.} The main kinematical statement about the general structure of three-point functions of higher spin currents \cite{Giombi:2011rz,Giombi:2011kc,Maldacena:2012sf} is that\footnote{The existence of the odd CFT${}_3$ structure was pointed out in \cite{Maldacena:2011nz}. }